dmattox10-personal/orbital/README.md

 How many humans are in space right now?

 [Click Here!](https://orbital.danielmattox.com) to find out!
+This project is hosted/deployed on my private server.

 This is a simple React project that really could have been vanilla JS, but I love React!